gnss-sdr/gnss-sdr/README.md

 NTRIP caster.
 This feature is opt-in: `PVT.ntrip_client_enabled` defaults to `false`, and no caster connection is attempted while it is disabled.
-The receiver may run, per constellation and freely combined, GPS L1 C/A (`1C`) alone or together with one of L2C (`2S`) or L5 (`L5`), and Galileo E1 (`1B`) alone or together with E5a (`5X`); a second band without its first band, both GPS second bands at once, and other signals are rejected.
-Single-band sets run single-frequency RTK, which is viable on the short effective baselines of VRS services and benefits from combining both constellations.
-`PVT.navigation_system` must match the enabled constellations exactly (`1` GPS, `8` Galileo, `9` both), and the number of frequency slots is derived from the channel set (1 for single-band sets; 2 with GPS L2C; 3 whenever L5 or E5a is involved, since both occupy the third RTKLIB slot).
-GPS L5 and Galileo E5a share the same center frequency, so the combined GPS L1+L5 / Galileo E1+E5a dual-frequency receiver needs only two RF channels, and a single-frequency GPS+Galileo receiver needs one.
+The receiver may run, per constellation and freely combined, GPS L1 C/A (`1C`) alone or together with one of L2C (`2S`) or L5 (`L5`), Galileo E1 (`1B`) alone or together with E5a (`5X`), and BeiDou B1C (`1D`, single-frequency); a second band without its first band, both GPS second bands at once, and other signals are rejected.
+Single-band sets run single-frequency RTK, which is viable on the short effective baselines of VRS services and benefits from combining constellations. `PVT.navigation_system` must match the enabled constellations exactly (`1` GPS, `8` Galileo, `32` BeiDou, or their sum), and the number of frequency slots is derived from the channel set (1 for single-band sets; 2 with GPS L2C; 3 whenever L5 or E5a is involved, since both occupy the third RTKLIB slot).
+GPS L5 and Galileo E5a share the same center frequency, and BeiDou B1C shares the GPS L1 / Galileo E1 center, so the combined GPS L1+L5 / Galileo E1+E5a dual-frequency receiver needs only two RF channels, and a single-frequency GPS+Galileo+BeiDou receiver needs one.
 Select `Static` for a stationary rover or `Kinematic` for a moving rover; other positioning modes are rejected when the NTRIP client is enabled.

 An NTRIP-corrected rover configuration can include: